icapeli/icapeli-phase_1_project/phase_1_project.md

     Table Name : [('movie_basics',), ('directors',), ('known_for',), ('movie_akas',), ('movie_ratings',), ('persons',), ('principals',), ('writers',)]

-Here, I am choosing the 'genres','primary_title', movie_id, and 'runtime_minutes' columns.
+Here, I am choosing the 'genres' ,'primary_title', movie_id, and 'runtime_minutes' columns.
 They will be analyzed. 'primary_title' could be useful when I merge with df_1.

 The other columns are irrelevant for our purposes.